-Currently I am building Aspire to Inspire, a project designed to tell inspiring stories of us mere humans though writing and imagery to positively impact each other and our communities.
-Hard to miss with all of my posts, I am also offering mini shoots and donating all proceeds to our niece who is courageously fighting Burkitts Lymphoma/Leukemia.
+Often involved in fundraisers and volunteering, this fall I am donating 15% of all proceeds to the Children’s Cancer Research Fund.
 Past projects include a photo series called Voyeur, shown at The Soho Photo Gallery in Tribeca where I was an Associate member.
 I hold a Bachelor of Arts from NYU (but that doesn’t make me a better photographer…)

-I am always available for shoots with families, expectant mamas, kids, newly engaged…you name it!
+I am available for shoots with families, expectant mamas, kids, newly engaged…you name it!

-I must take a moment to thank Professor Anne Hoy of New York University and The Great Kate Schwindt, friend and photographer.
+Special thanks to Professor Anne Hoy of New York University and The Great Kate Schwindt, friend and photographer.
 These two women helped me get started through critical editing (Hoy) and encouragement (Kate!) and embody the most grace I have ever seen in the art world.